 PRIMA International School is an accredited Cambridge Assessment International Education Center that offers instruction for preschool, primary, and secondary students.

-Neither school lists their fee schedule.
-However, fees are likely to be far less than in Berlin or Amsterdam and include school trips and other extracurricular activities.
+Fees are likely to be far less than in Berlin or Amsterdam and include school trips and other extracurricular activities.
 Getting your students into an international school can be a lengthy process and most have more applications than space.

 A word to the wise: If you’re moving to Belgrade, contact your school of choice before you leave your home country.